Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Background

-Categories of local modules are a source of modular tensor categories, both in the semisimple case \cite{KO}*{Theorem~4.5} and the non-semisimple case \cite{LW3}*{Theorem~4.12}.
-For this, recall that a rigid Frobenius algebra in a ribbon category $\cC$ is a connected commutative algebra satisfying the equivalent conditions of \Cref{prop:rigidFrobcharacterization}.
+Categories of local modules are a source of modular tensor categories, both in the semisimple case \cite[Theorem~4.5]{KO} and the non-semisimple case \cite[Theorem~4.12]{LW3}.
+For this, recall that a~rigid Frobenius algebra in a ribbon category $\cC$ is a connected commutative algebra satisfying the equivalent conditions of Proposition~\ref{prop:rigidFrobcharacterization}.

-\begin{theorem} If $\cC$ is a modular tensor category and $A$ is a rigid Frobenius algebra in $\cC$, then the category $\locmod_\cC(A)$ of local modules over $A$ in $\cC$ is also modular. \end{theorem}
+\begin{Theorem} If $\cC$ is a modular tensor category and $A$ is a rigid Frobenius algebra in $\cC$, then the category $\locmod_\cC(A)$ of local modules over $A$ in $\cC$ is also modular. \end{Theorem}

 Let $\cD$ be a finite tensor category and $(A,c)$ a rigid Frobenius algebra in $\cZ(\cD)$.
-The following lemma involves the left adjoint $U$ to the forgetful functor $\Rep_{\cD}(A)\to \cD$ and follows as in \cite{LW3}*{Lemma~4.5}. \begin{lemma} The functor $U\colon \cD\to \Rep_\cD(A)$ which sends $X$ to $X\otimes A$ with right $A$-module structure given by multiplication in $A$ is a faithful dominant tensor functor. \end{lemma}
+The following lemma involves the left adjoint $U$ to the forgetful functor $\Rep_{\cD}(A)\to \cD$ and follows as in \cite[Lemma~4.5]{LW3}. \begin{Lemma} The functor $U\colon \cD\to \Rep_\cD(A)$ which sends $X$ to $X\otimes A$ with right $A$-module structure given by multiplication in $A$ is a faithful dominant tensor functor. \end{Lemma}

-Powerful invariants of finite tensor categories are the \emph{Frobenius--Perron dimension} $\FPdim(\cD)$ and $\FPdim_\cD(X)$ for objects $X$ in $\cD$ \cite{EGNO}*{Section~4.5}.
-The above \Cref{lem:U} implies that
+Powerful invariants of finite tensor categories are the \emph{Frobenius--Perron dimension} $\FPdim(\cD)$ and $\FPdim_\cD(X)$ for objects $X$ in $\cD$ \cite[Section~4.5]{EGNO}.
+The above Lemma~\ref{lem:U} implies that